Horbenkodev/hugo-blog/content/posts/how-to-create-hospital-management-software/index.md

 ---
-ceoTitle: How to Create Hospital Management Software?
+ceoTitle: "How to Create Hospital Management Software: Step-by-Step Guide"
 title: How to Create Hospital Management Software?
 breadcrumbs: How to Create Hospital Management Software
 slug: how-to-create-hospital-management-software